timcashion/timcashion.github.io/cv.md

 *	Bachelor of Arts with an honors double major in Global Development Studies and Biblical Studies.

 ### WORK EXPERIENCE
+* Bio Conscious Technologies - June 2020 - Present
+  * Data Science Lead, Special Projects
-* University of British Columbia — September 2019 - Present
+* University of British Columbia — September 2019 - April 2020
   * Master's of Data Science teaching assistant.
-Courses: Communication and Argumentation; Regression I.
+Courses: Communication and Argumentation; Regression I; Feature and Model Selection; Experimentation and Causal Inference.
 * Freelance consultant — January 2017-February 2019
   * Fisheries economics researcher for NGOs on stock risk from overfished resources and consolidation in the BC herring fishery
 * University of British Columbia — October 2015 - July 2017